-The standards for space use are quite different between urban and suburban areas.
-In other words condos (flats, apartments, etc) tend to have smaller square footage to work with.
-I started my career in big cities in America and Europe, having to learn how to fight for every square inch (or every square centimeter ) to give comfort, beauty, drama or serenity to each space.
-On this post, I will be sharing with you some important guidelines to make your Condo spaces more comfortable, livable, beautiful and efficient ones.
+I started my career in big cities in America then traveled to Europe where I had to learn how to fight for every square inch (or every square centimeter) to give comfort, beauty, drama or serenity to each space.
+In my early career, I learned the standards for how space is used are quite different between urban and suburban areas.
+Condos (flats, apartments, etc) tend to have a smaller footprint with less square footage.
+On this post, I will be sharing with you some important guidelines to make your small Condo spaces more comfortable, livable, beautiful, and efficient ones.
 Enjoy!

-• Mirrors are a consideration, particularly floor-to-ceiling mirrors.
+• Trick the eyes with Mirrors!
+Mirrors are a useful tool in any space, particularly floor-to-ceiling mirrors.
 They expand your perception of the size of a room.
-Place them in foyers, dining rooms, bedrooms (the headboard wall preferably) and don’t be afraid to back furniture against them.
+Place them in foyers, dining rooms, bedrooms, and don’t be afraid to back furniture against them.
 You’ll be surprised how dramatic a console or a chair can become.
-Or, try anchoring a framed painting against a mirror.
-It will look like the art is floating.
+Try anchoring a framed painting against a mirror.
+It will look like the art is floating!

 • When in comes to condo window coverings, less is more.
 Stay away from overly detailed rods and finials and heavy swags.
 Few condos have the scale to accommodate such treatments.
 Keep fabrics un-patterned and stay close to your wall color.
 If you must use a pattern, go ahead and make a statement but keep everything else in the room close to monochromatic.

 Using any number of these tips in a smaller space will make your home feel spacious and cozy so try them out!